withastro/astro/.changeset/beige-timers-itch.md

 '@astrojs/sitemap': minor
 ---

-Remove .html extension to urls if build.format is set to file
+Remove .html extension to pathname if build.format is set to file for matching the sitemap urls